JJWRoeloffs/transcribe_align_textgrid/README.md

 [python-executable] -m transcribe_allign_textgrid [path] --model [model] --language [language]
 ```

 To see what languages are available, please see the [tokenizer.py](https://github.com/openai/whisper/blob/main/whisper/tokenizer.py) file in the Whisper source (Yes, the OpenAI team themselves recommends finding it this way, too.)
-(Both the long and the short name work)

 # Using as a library
 The tool can also be used as a library.
-It exports one function: `whisper_to_textgrid()` Which takes in a transcription object (nested dict) from [whisper-timestamped](https://github.com/linto-ai/whisper-timestamped) and returns a Textgrid object from [praatio](https://github.com/timmahrt/praatIO)
+It exports one function: `whisper_to_textgrid()` Which takes in a transcription object (nested dict) from [whisper-timestamped](https://github.com/linto-ai/whisper-timestamped) and returns a Textgrid object from [praatio](https://github.com/timmahrt/praatIO).
+The typical Json output from whisper-timestamped works, too.

 This library part of the package does not depend on whisper-timestamped, to make it fully installable and usable as a requirement via pipy.